ploneintranet/ploneintranet/prototype/_posts/workspaces/open-market-committee/minutes/2000-01-10-Minutes of the Federal Open Market Committee January-2013.md

 ---
 layout: document
-title: Minutes of the Federal Open Market Committee January 29–30, 2013
-description: "A meeting of the Federal Open Market Committee was held in the offices of the Board of Governors of the Federal Reserve System in Washington, D.C., on Tuesday, January 29, 2013, at 2:00 p.m., and continued on Wednesday, January 30, 2013, at 9:00 a.m."
+title: Domestic Operations
+description: "The Federal Open Market Committee authorizes and directs the Federal Reserve Bank of New York, to the extent necessary to carry out the most recent domestic policy directive adopted at a meeting of the Committee."
 application: docs
 document_type: rich
 folderish: false
+parent: 2014 Meetings
-parent: minutes
+parentid: minutes
 sidebar_controls:
   - label: Create document
     type: link